Ameobea/homepage/src/blog/building-spf420-syncup.md

 I ran into a few problems with the viz server that caused some downtime during some of the streams.
 The first was when I hit the file descriptor limit of 1024 when over ~900 users were viewing at the same time; this was very hard to track down because of a programming error on my end that caused the program to exit (with a 0 status code) instead of handle the error when it happened.
 It was very sad when I finally found that the problem was that simple, but at least it was an easy fix.

-There was only one panic that occured, and that was caused by me slicing UTF-8 strings. when users provided input for their usernames or messages that contained multi-byte characters, Rust panic'd when trying to slice between those bytes.
+There was only one panic that occurred, and that was caused by me slicing UTF-8 strings. when users provided input for their usernames or messages that contained multi-byte characters, Rust panic'd when trying to slice between those bytes.
 It was pretty easy to identify and fix on the fly during the first concert what that happened.

 ## Frontend